Razz0991/Construkt/README.md

    - Permission for no limits
    - Permission based limit groups

-The plugin is basically server ready.
-May need some more testing to be certain.
-But I still want to add more features yet, so no release build for now.
+The plugin is almost server ready.
+There are still some features missing and limitations I wish to add before a release version is built (but pre-release versions are available).

 **Shapes**